dimitritholen/feedmaker/PORTAINER.md

 1. Change the port mapping in the docker-compose.yml file to use a different port
 2. Or stop the service that's currently using port 80
 3. In our updated configuration, we've:
-   - Changed the nginx service to use port 8080 for HTTP instead of port 80
+   - Changed the nginx service to use port 9090 for HTTP instead of port 80
-   - Changed the nginx service to use port 8443 for HTTPS instead of port 443
+   - Changed the nginx service to use port 9444 for HTTPS instead of port 443

+##### Error: "Bind for 0.0.0.0:9443 failed: port is already allocated"

+This error occurs because port 9443 is already in use by Portainer itself.
+To fix this:

+1. Change the port mapping in the docker-compose.yml file to use a different port
+2. In our updated configuration, we've:
+   - Changed the nginx service to use port 9444 for HTTPS instead of port 9443

 You can run the `check_port.sh` script to identify what's using ports on your system: